yhs3434/yhs3434/README.md

 ### want to be

-- A no.1 javascript developer.
+- A developer who can design.
 - A web/app artist in VR.